 In 2005, Monica was hired by Klippensteins Barristers & Solicitors (lawyers for the Estate of First Nations protester Anthony “Dudley” George) to produce an educational documentary known as The Ipperwash Park Film Project.
 The project was initially scheduled to last six months, and was to plug gaps in knowledge growing out of the ongoing Ipperwash Inquiry.
 Soon, Monica was able to unearth so many unseen documents involving the land transactions at Ipperwash Beach that it provoked Justice Sidney Linden to remark during Inquiry testimony that,

 It is astonishing that after all these years, and all this investigation, and all this work that all of us have done that documents are still surfacing at this late date.”

 This research was put on public record during the testimony of former Ontario Minister of Natural Resources Chris Hodgson, as well as former Ontario Premier Mike Harris.

-Since 2003, Monica has been collecting content for her own independent feature documentary on the personal journey of Sam George, who sought justice after his brother Dudley George was killed by police.
-In addition, she has created several short films, including one for Amnesty International Canada (Freedom Drum, 2007) and several independent shorts about the recent Idle No More movement.
+Since 2003, Monica has also been collecting content for her own independent feature documentary on the personal journey of Sam George, who sought justice after his brother Dudley George was killed by police during the “Ipperwash Crisis.”
+In addition, she has created several short films, including one for Amnesty International Canada (Freedom Drum) and several independent shorts in 2012 and 2013 about the Idle No More movement.

-Monica earned a Bachelor of Arts in Communication Studies (with a minor in Fine Art) from Wilfrid Laurier University, a Certificate in Business from Fanshawe College, and a Post-Diploma in Advanced Television & Film from Sheridan College.
+Prior to pursuing graduate studies, Monica earned a Bachelor of Arts in Communication Studies from Wilfrid Laurier University, a Certificate in Business from Fanshawe College, and a graduate certificate in Advanced Television & Film from Sheridan College.